arkency/posts/posts/2013-10-04-refactor-to-remote-step-3-take-the-first-task.md

 tags: [ 'remote', 'refactor', 'project', 'management', 'tasks', 'stories', 'unassgined' ]
 ---

-We recently talked how [small](/2013/09/story-of-size-1/) and [unassgined](/2013/10/refactor-to-remote-step-2-leave-tasks-unassigned/) tasks can help you manage the risk in the project.
+We recently talked how **[small](/2013/09/story-of-size-1/) and [unassgined](/2013/10/refactor-to-remote-step-2-leave-tasks-unassigned/) tasks can help you manage the risk in the project**.
 In short: they help to guarantee that despite the obstacles people keep working on the most important tasks.